Speak Confidently in English: Practical Strategies for Professionals

 You have a great idea in a meeting.
 You know what you want to say, but when it's your turn to speak, you hesitate and search for words.

-Confidence is not about perfect English
+Confidence is Not About Perfect English

-Many professionals think:
+Many professionals believe:

 "My grammar must be perfect before I speak."